Modern Day Slavery

 Due diligence processes for slavery and human trafficking

-As part of Shakespeare Martineau’s initiative to identify and mitigate risk it ensures that new suppliers must complete Shakespeare Martineau’s Supplier Questionnaire prior to engagement in order to evaluate the risks of modern slavery and human trafficking.
+As part of Shakespeare Martineau’s initiative to identify and mitigate risk it ensures that new suppliers of business operations solutions and products must complete Shakespeare Martineau’s Supplier Questionnaire prior to engagement in order to evaluate the risks of modern slavery and human trafficking.

 Shakespeare Martineau is also taking steps to put in place systems to:

-To ensure a high level of understanding of the risks of modern slavery and human trafficking in Shakespeare Martineau’s supply chains and its businesses, it is in the process of providing both targeted training and general slavery awareness training to staff.
-This will form part of the induction process for all new staff to ensure they are aware of Shakespeare Martineau’s stance on preventing slavery and human trafficking within its businesses and supply chains, as well as for any staff involved in the supply chain process.
+To ensure a high level of understanding of the risks of modern slavery and human trafficking in Shakespeare Martineau’s supply chains and its businesses, training has been and is provided to staff.
+For example, this forms part of the induction process for all new staff to ensure they are aware of Shakespeare Martineau’s stance on preventing slavery and human trafficking within its businesses and supply chains.

 Shakespeare Martineau’s effectiveness in combating slavery and human trafficking